alexanderchuranov/Metaresc/README.md

 For the fields that should not be serialized use keyword `VOID` as a prefix for declaration.
 Metaresc still detect type of those fields, but skip them at the serialization/deserialization process.
+Note that function pointers needs to be declared without braces and asterisk, and asterisk for pointers should be a part of type, but not a field name.
 Sample declaration as follows:

 ```c